House of Lords (Amendment) Bill [HL]

 Overview

 This bill amends the rules governing membership of the House of Lords.
-It introduces provisions for permanent leave of absence, automatic expulsion for serious criminal convictions, and clarifies the right to vote and stand for election to the House of Commons after losing a House of Lords seat.
+It introduces provisions for permanent leave of absence, expulsion for serious criminal offences, and clarifies the consequences of losing Lords membership for the right to vote and stand for election to the House of Commons.

 Description